 All sessions are supervised by Millicent.
 You read more about who she is here.
 Some sessions will be taken by invited guests or led by women of the group who are sharing a skills for the benefit of all.

 Prior to the COVID-19 pandemic Millicent ran in-person workshops for women in music under her project 'Cafemnee'.
-Millicent had to find a way to support the women online as they wanted to leave lockdown Gig ready.
+Millicent had to find a way to support the women online, who wanted to continue working on making their music dream a reality during that time, so that they will leave lockdown Gig ready.
 ‘Cafemnee’ was reborn as ‘Time For My Music’ and the online experience made it easier for women to attend irrespective of their location.

 Statistically there are not many women in the music industry and this group is set up to help redress the balance, so unfortunately this is a female only Community.
 However other genders do have access to Millicent's Podcast, free resources, coaching, and courses on www.successbeyondthescore.com